3D Quantum Trajectories. Quantum orbits of the Hydrogen's electron

-Integrating the last equations, we plot the 3D quantum spatial trajectories given in Fig. 3.
-This figure shows the 3D behaviour of the Hydrogen's electron.
-The electron describes different trajectories which pass from three points constituting spatial nodes.
-One of these nodes corresponds to $r=0$ \footnote{This position can be seen as the position of the nucleus in a first approximation and we may deduce that the electron fall on the nucleus.
-This is not the case because both electron and nucleus make a relative motion compared to their gravity center, so that the nucleus oscillate between the two radial positions $r_{nuc}=0$ and $r_{nuc}={m_o \over m_o+M_{nuc}}\, r_{el}$, (for the hydrogen $r_{nuc}\simeq 10^{-13}\times m$).
-Then the electron has a real possibility to pass throw the position $r_{el}=0$ without collision with the nucleus. } and the two others to $r=2\, a_o$.
+Integrating the last two equations, we plot the 3D quantum spatial trajectories given in Fig.3.
+This figure shows that the Hydrogen's electron traces different trajectories which all pass from the position $r=0$ and the two extremities $r=2ao$, these three positions constitute nodes for the trajectories.
+The position $r=0$ can be seen as the position of the nucleus in a first approximation and we may deduce that the electron fall on the nucleus.
+This is not the case because both electron and nucleus make a relative motion compared to their gravity center, so that the nucleus oscillate between the two radial positions $r_{nuc}=0$ and $r_{nuc}^{max}={m_o \over m_o+M_{nuc}}\, r_{el}^{max}$, (for the hydrogen $r_{nuc}\simeq 10^{-13}\times m$).
+Then the electron has a real possibility to pass through the position $r_{el}=0$ without collision with the nucleus.
 It is useful to indicate that the motion of the electron in a state for which $m_l=0$ is a purely quantum motion and cannot have a classical correspondent.
-The reason is because in Eqs.
-(60) and (61), $\beta^2$ never takes a negative values while in Eq.
-(55) and (56), $(m_l^2-1/4)\hbar^2$ takes a negative values for $m_l=0$, and this make impossible the construction of the classical corresponding of Eqs.
-(55) and (56) by given $\beta^2$ a negative values since $\beta$ is a real constant.
+The reason is because in Eqs. (\ref{clas_mom-theta}) and (\ref{clas_mom-phi}), $\beta^2$ can never take negative values while in Eq. (\ref{theta-qlmotion}) and (\ref{phi-qlmotion}), $(m_l^2-1/4)\hbar^2$ takes a negative value for $m_l=0$.